OHDSI/EmpiricalCalibration/cran-comments.md

 ## R CMD check results

 There were no ERRORs or WARNINGs.
-I see 3 NOTES (on Travis):
+I see 2 NOTES (on Travis):

 * CRAN New submission

 * No repository set, so cyclic dependency check skipped (Not sure how to fix this on Travis.
 Does not appear on Windows where I've set the repository)

-* Possible R code problems: These are all due to non-standard evaluations not detected by devtools

 ## Downstream dependencies